Why Is My Cat Peeing on My Bed? Vet-Recommended Reasons and Solutions

 Medical Problems

 Cats may urinate outside the litter box due to an underlying medical issue.
 Conditions such as urinary tract infections, kidney disease, diabetes, and bladder stones can cause discomfort and lead to inappropriate urination.
 If your cat suddenly starts peeing in unusual places, it’s crucial to rule out medical causes through a vet visit.
+They may require a cat kidney supplement or necessary medication.

 Stress and Anxiety